 The classic Laurel and Hardy short "Saps at Sea" has them cooking breakfast for a thug.
 But there's no food.
 So they make a fake, substituting brewed chewing tobacco for coffee, string for spaghetti, red paint for sauce, sponges for meatballs, grated soap for cheese...
 Unfortunately he finds out and tells them to eat it first.

 In the first Charlie's Angels film, Lucy Liu's character Alex makes completely inedible muffins.
 Another Angel throws one at a door, and it almost goes through, getting stuck in it.
+When one is slammed into a plate, it makes an ominous metallic clunk.

 The lunch cook in Principal Takes A Holiday is shown to make barely-edible food.
 When the new fake principal decides to try it, he goes to the kitchen in disgust and forces the cook to eat his own food, telling him he'll have to do this from now on.
 When the real principal shows up, he remarks how things have improved, including the fact that the food is actually pretty decent now.